+A formal hearing may be held before the governing board or an authorized committee of the board, or a qualified hearing examiner appointed by the board.
 The following due process requirements shall be observed with regard to the formal hearing:

 - 1) Notification of the charges shall be sent to the student's parents or guardians by certified mail. - 2) At least 3 days' notice of the time and place of the hearing shall be given.
 A copy of the expulsion policy, notice that legal counsel may represent the student and hearing procedures shall be included with the hearing notice.
-A student may request the rescheduling of the hearing when the student demonstrates good cause for an extension. - 3) The hearing shall be held in private unless the student or parent requests a public hearing. - 4) The student may be represented by counsel, at the expense of the parents or guardians, and may have a parent or guardian attend the hearing. - 5) The student has the right to be presented with the names of witnesses against the student, and copies of the statements and affidavits of those witnesses.

-- 6) The student has the right to request that the witnesses appear in person and answer questions or be cross-examined. - 7) The student has the right to testify and present witnesses on his own behalf. - 8) A written or audio record shall be kept of the hearing.
+A student may request the rescheduling of the hearing when the student demonstrates good cause for an extension. - 3) The hearing shall be held in private unless the student or parent requests a public hearing. - 4) The student may be represented by counsel, at the expense of the parents or guardians, and may have a parent or guardian attend the hearing. - 5) The student has the right to be presented with the names of witnesses against the student, and copies of the statements and affidavits of those witnesses. - 6) The student has the right to request that the witnesses appear in person and answer questions or be cross-examined. - 7) The student has the right to testify and present witnesses on their own behalf. - 8) A written or audio record shall be kept of the hearing.
 The student is entitled, at the student's expense, to a copy.
 A copy shall be provided at no cost to a student who is indigent. - 9) The proceeding shall be held within 15 school days of the notification of charges, unless mutually agreed to by both parties.
 A hearing may be delayed for any of the following reasons, in which case the hearing shall be held as soon as reasonably possible: - a.
-Laboratory reports are needed from law enforcement agencies. - Evaluations or other court or administrative proceedings are pending due to a student invoking his rights under the Individuals With Disabilities Education Act (20 U.S.C.A. § § 1400-1482). - c.
+Laboratory reports are needed from law enforcement agencies. - b.
+Evaluations or other court or administrative proceedings are pending due to a student invoking his rights under the Individuals With Disabilities Education Act (20 U.S.C.A. § § 1400-1482). - c.
 In cases in juvenile or criminal court involving sexual assault or serious bodily injury, delay is necessary due to the condition or best interests of the victim. - 10) Notice of a right to appeal the results of the hearing shall be provided to the student with the expulsion decision.

-Procedural Safeguards Applicable to Suspension, Transfer or Expulsion of Students with Disabilities
+Procedural Safeguards Applicable to Suspension, Transfer or Expulsion of Students with Disabilities who are eligible or are thought to be eligible for special education services or who are Protected Handicapped Students.

-Guidance on the procedures that must be followed when considering discipline for students who are eligible or are thought to be eligible for special education services or who are Protected Handicapped Students.
+Guidance on the procedures that must be followed when considering discipline for students